 Chef Jenn’s Tips For Making This Keto Chaffle Recipe

 - Because of the sour cream, these aren’t the crispiest chaffles out there.
 They do, however, make a tasty chaffle sandwich and hold up to whatever else you might put on them.

 - Mix up the cheese – try havarti, gouda, Monterey Jack, or another mild cheese that melts well.

 - Use a full-fat sour cream for the best results.

 - Put the chaffle maker on top of a plate because it will likely ooze out some while cooking.

 How to Serve Chaffles

 Chaffle sandwiches are perfect for lunch, top them with bacon and egg for a tasty breakfast, use them as a taco shell, or just snack on them!
 I also love a toasty chaffle next to a hearty bowl of soup.
+Or, spread them with this tasty onion dip for a tasty snack.
 Also be sure to try these keto vegetable waffles.

 Can You Freeze Chaffles?